wdeanmedical/crm-map/README.md

 # crm-map
-A Mapping CRM using Node, React, and MongoDB
+A Mapping CRM using Node, React, GraphQL, and MongoDB